 The Early Years Foundation Stage states that children must go outdoors every day.
 Research shows that that the health and wellbeing of children is enhanced through experiencing high quality outdoor play.
 Our children have access to self-contained outdoor play areas every day, providing them with the freedom to play and learn in a safe, exciting and stimulating environment.

 At Ladybird Nursery we focus on the individual needs and interests of all our children.
-We focus activities so that each child is able to develop at their own rate.
+We follow the curiosity approach to learning and create an environment based on children's interests which promotes awe and wonder, and so that each child is able to develop at their own rate.
 We understand that, when children know what to expect, how to behave and follow a simple but familiar rhythm during their time with us, it creates a secure environment.

 We encourage and enable children to develop, explore, learn and create in a way that is right for them.
 Getting to know each child individually is a priority for our nursery nurses and carers and playing with them ensures every child is fully engaged in an activity.
 Focusing on learning through play, we gently encourage children to extend their skills and expertise.
 Each child is allocated a Key Person who ensures their individual needs are met.

 We understand how important outdoor play is for children’s health and wellbeing, and we have three outdoor areas that give children to access a wide range of activities on a daily basis, regardless of the weather!